 In pursuing a claim under California’s lemon law

-certain documentation is relevant to the issues and evaluation of the claim.
+, certain documentation is relevant to the evaluation of the claim.
+Not having paperwork that backs up your claim could damage the strength of your case, while having documentation that proves you own a lemon can help you get a vehicle refund or replacement.
 Repair orders and invoices, original sale documents, and the manufacturer’s warranty booklet should all be collected, put in chronological order and placed in a folder for easy reference.
 Review of these documents is the first step in determining whether a claim exists.

 The repair invoices are important because they contain information important to your claim.
 While repetitive complaints are often at the heart of a case, repeated actual repairs or inability or refusal of the dealership to properly diagnose a problem speaks volumes.
 Often, the invoices will also note technical service bulletins applied to your vehicle and will help the analysis of lemon law claims.

 It is not unusual for consumers to have lost some or all of the repair documentation regarding their vehicle.
 In these cases, it is a good idea to ask the dealership or dealerships for a copy of your service file.
 Even in cases where a dealerships refuses such a request, the dealerships will often be willing to provide a “Warranty Claim” printout summarizing the claims the dealership has submitted to the manufacturer for warranty reimbursement.
 Many of our cases begin with this warranty printout until we can procure actual copies of the repair orders and invoices.

 Also important at the initial stage of a lemon law claim is the sale documentation you received at the time of sale.
 The Retail Installment Sale Contract is the standard form of a purchase contract and is usually a long, yellow sheet of paper.
 The sale contract contains key information regarding your claim including: